 For example, travelers who currently have Silver Medallion status by spending $3,000 with Delta in a calendar year will have to spend $5,000 with the airline next year.
 To earn top-end Delta Diamond status, you'll need to spend $28,000 in 2024.

 Those increases are particularly tough to swallow for travelers who relied upon earning an MQD waiver to earn status, a popular feature that allowed cardholders to bypass annual spending requirements with Delta to earn Silver, Gold, or Platinum status by spending $25,000 on select Delta co-branded credit cards instead.
-That's going away starting next year.
+Effective January 2024, that's gone.

-In its place, Delta is creating a far-less rewarding system to earn additional MQDs for everyday spending on select Delta credit cards:
+In its place, Delta has created a far-less rewarding system to earn additional MQDs for everyday spending on select Delta credit cards:

 Let's spell this out.
-A traveler who previously earned Delta Gold Medallion status in part by spending $25,000 a year on a Delta SkyMiles Platinum Card would now have to spend as much as $200,000 on that same card starting next year.
+A traveler who previously earned Delta Gold Medallion status in part by spending $25,000 a year on a Delta SkyMiles Platinum Card would now have to spend as much as $200,000 on that same card.
 Even with a top-dollar Delta Reserve Card, that's as much as $100,000 in spending on a single credit card.

 Those increases put even low levels of Delta status out of reach for all but the heaviest spenders.
 While Delta will now grant customers MQDs when they purchase packages through Delta Vacations (but not hotels or rental cars booked through Delta, as initially planned), that's not nearly enough to outweigh these negative changes.